zairuiy-coding/MCIT_alumni_search_slack_bot/DEVELOPMENT.md

 -   Create the database as specified in  `DATABASE_URL`.
 -   Migrate any necessary schema or data to this database.

+For more detailed instruction on migrating data into the database, please check our [Database Documentation](https://docs.google.com/document/d/1uKjry16lbN22__4PVICnrkDwjMbquW5R_q-iX836c2o/edit).

 ### 6. Start Redis